port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/examples.md

 ---

 import Image from "@theme/IdealImage";
-import SpecificTopicEntityPage from "../../../../static/img/integrations/aws-exporter/TopicAndLambdas.png" import SpecificLambdaEntityPage from "../../../../static/img/integrations/aws-exporter/LambdaPage.png" import AuditLogPage from "../../../../static/img/integrations/aws-exporter/AuditLog.png"

 # Examples

-## Mapping SNS topics and Lambda functions
+## Mapping SNS topics and lambda functions

-In this step-by-step example, you will export your AWS `SNS Topics` and `Lambda Functions` to Port.
+In this step-by-step example, you will export your AWS `SNS topics` and `lambda functions` to Port.

 1. Create the following Port Blueprints: